How To Read Buildings

 language : en

-How To Read Modern Buildings written by Will Jones and has been published by this book supported file pdf, txt, epub, kindle and other format this book has been release on 2016 with Architecture, Modern categories.
+How To Read Modern Buildings written by Will Jones and has been published by Rizzoli Publications this book supported file pdf, txt, epub, kindle and other format this book has been release on 2017-03-07 with Architecture categories.

-How to Read Modern Buildings is an indispensable pocket-sized guide to understanding the architecture of the modern era.
-It takes the reader on a guided tour of modern architecture through its most iconic and significant buildings, showing how to read the hallmarks of each architectural style and how to recognize them in the buildings all around.
-From Art Deco and Arts and Crafts, through the International Style and Modernism to today's environmental architecture and the rise and fall of the icon, all the major architectural movements from the 1900s to the present day are traced through their classic buildings.
-Examining the key architectural elements and hidden details of each style, we learn what to look out for and where to look for it.
-Packed with detailed drawings, plans, and photographs, this is both a fascinating architectural history and an effective I-spy guide - a must-read for anyone with an interest in modern design and architecture.
+Small enough to fit in a pocket yet serious enough to provide real answers, this is the ultimate field guide to understanding modern architecture.
+This eighth entry in Rizzoli’s popular How to Read… series is a one-stop guide to understanding the world’s iconic modern buildings: an indispensable pocket-sized guide to the architecture of the modern era.
+This volume takes the reader on a tour of modern architecture through its most iconic and significant buildings, showing how to read the hallmarks of each architectural style and how to recognize them in the buildings.
+From Art Deco and Arts and Crafts through Bauhaus, the International Style, and Modernism to today’s environmental architecture and the rise and fall of the “starchitect”, all the major architectural movements from the 1900s to the present day are traced through their classic buildings.
+Examining the key architectural elements and hidden details of each style, we learn what to look for and where to look for it.
+Filled with detailed drawings, plans, and photographs, this book is a fascinating architectural history—a must-read for anyone with an interest in architecture, urbanism, and modern design.

 Reading Architecture And Culture